Governance

 When not providing support to the community, Mrs Ellis enjoys reading, walking and gardening.

-Mr Steve Keeble, Community Governor for SEND (Curriculum)
+Mr Steve Keeble, SEND (Curriculum) & Community Governor

 After working in dental technology, Steve did an Open University science degree followed by teacher training.